hari696/hollypedia/README.md

 # Overview.

 Basic idea of Hollypedia is to share information about movies on most of the major languages.
-We are getting all movies details by using [The MovieDatabase API](https://www.themoviedb.org/documentation/api "Title").
+You can also watch Trailers and Teasers of that particular movie.We are getting all movies details by using [The MovieDatabase API](https://www.themoviedb.org/documentation/api "Title").
 Three different APIs are used for fetching data in different format.
 [Material UI](http://www.material-ui.com/ "Title") is used for designing and Axios npm package is used for API calls.
 Navigations are done using React Routes npm package.

 # Domain.
 React JS